-A functional and fulfilling marriage requires a commitment from both spouses.
-There are a lot of common scenarios that could potentially lead to marital issues, separation, and in some cases, divorce; however, even if you and your partner have drifted apart, there are ways to work through conflict and differences.
-If the effort to reconcile comes from both sides of the relationship, a positive outcome is possible.
+A successful and fulfilling marriage requires a commitment from both partners and a willingness to explore how to save your marriage when challenges arise.
+Many scenarios could potentially lead to marital issues, such as communication breakdowns, financial stress, or infidelity.
+However, even if you and your partner have drifted apart, there are ways to work through conflict and differences to rebuild your connection.

 Can My Marriage Be Saved?